dkmur/fortWatcher/README.md

 Webhook receiver for Golbat(fort_update) and intelwatcher(new portals).
-Updates will be mapped to blisseydb mon area fences and discord notification send.
+Updates will be mapped to blisseydb mon area fences and discord/telegram notification send.

 - install jq
 - install ncat